SemMTM/pinterest-clone/README.md

 # Pinterest95
-The Pinterest95 project is a retro-styled image-sharing and discovery platform inspired by the windows 95 aesthetic, it is a social media platform that allows users to discover new inspiration for anything and everthing.
+The Pinterest95 project is a retro-styled image-sharing and discovery platform inspired by the windows 95 aesthetic, it is the first ever live deployment of the now famous Pinterest app!
+The social media platform allows users to discover new inspiration for anything and everthing.
 Users can create image/mood boards of posts they like, interact with images, and share posts of their own.

 ![Website - Desktop](static/readme_images/Screenshot_11.png)